lino-framework/lino/docs/ref/glossary.rst

     installed on this site.
     :mod:`lino.management.commands.makedocs`

-  Report
+  Table
     One of Lino's central concepts.
-    A report defines metadata about a certain view of the database.
+    A table defines metadata about a certain view of the database.
-    Deserves more documentation.
+    :class:`lino.core.table.Table`.
-    :class:`lino.reports.Report`.
+    :class:`lino.utils.tables.AbstractTable`.

   Slave Report
     A Slave Report is a :term:`Report` that needs a master